 High End vs Low End Controls

-The overwhelming majority of respondents are using CNC Machines with higher-end controls:
+As in 2016, the majority of respondents are using CNC Machines with higher end controls:

 Low End Market Share